 This is an old post that I’ve updated a little each year and added new activities to it meaning that each year you’ll find even more ideas.

-These activities are generally suitable for preschoolers too with a lot of them that older kids will enjoy too but obviously take a look through and see what is most suitable for your child.
+These activities are generally suitable as Thanksgiving activities for preschoolers too with a lot of them that older kids will enjoy as well but obviously take a look through and see what is most suitable for your child.

-Want to make sure you don’t forget any of these fantastic activities?
+Want to make sure you don’t forget any of these fantastic Thanksgiving activities for kids?
 Make sure you bookmark this page or pin an image so you can have them all to hand when you need them.

 You’ll also find more simple activities for toddlers at the end of this post.